glennsyang/ecomdiscover/README.md

 ## About

-A collection of e-commerce resources.
-Primarily related to FBA, but also touching on many other aspects of e-commerce software and resources.
+A collection of e-commerce resources, primarily related to FBA, but also touching on many other aspects of e-commerce software and resources.
 Search our curated collection of e-commerce resources and review your favorite tools and share your experiences with our community!